 This test stresses memory by using block move (movs) instructions and is based on Robert Redelmeier's burnBX test.

 In each memory region in turn, memory is initialized with shifting patterns that are inverted every 8 bytes.
 Then blocks of memory are moved around using the movs instruction.
 After the moves are completed the data patterns are checked.
 Because the data is checked only after the memory moves are completed it is not possible to know where the error occurred.
 The addresses reported are only for where the bad pattern was found.
-In consequence, errors from this test are not used to calculate BadRAM patterns.
+In consequence, errors from this test do not contribute to BadRAM patterns, memmap regions, or bad page regions.

 In each memory region in turn, each address is written with a random number, then each address is checked for consistency and written with the complement of the original data, then each address is again checked for consistency.